Trinity Foundation (Dallas): Other activities

 The foundation published The Wittenburg Door, a magazine of Christian satire that was established in 1971, from 1995 to 2008.

 It launched the Dallas Project in the 1980s as a challenge to religious organizations to help the homeless in the United States, which was in 2010 taken over by Community on Columbia (The Block), a church attended by many members of Trinity Foundation.
 This is an independent church congregation separate from the foundation's oversight, but still in friendly cooperation and agreement with its mission.

 Controversy

-Some former members of the group have been critical of the foundation and Anthony, accusing it of abuse and cultism.
+Some former members of the group have been critical of the foundation and Anthony, accusing it of abuse and cultism, namely in the practices done by him as leader, which included "hot seat" sessions that led to verbal attacks led by Anthony under the guise of "cleansing"; in a 2006 article, several members blamed Trinity for the end of their marriages.
+Wendy Duncan, a former member of Trinity alongside her husband Doug (also a member and right-hand man to Anthony) wrote a book about her experiences there with the "cult" in I Can't Hear God Anymore that detailed Anthony's grip on decision-making that included the organization's purchase of thirteen apartment complexes in Oklahoma City in 1998; they defaulted $42 million in tax-exempt revenue bonds two years later.
+Anthony often claimed to live on less than $100 a week (even saying as such to journalists), which conflicted with a deposition he made in 1992 under oath that he had an account at Merrill Lynch with $26,000.